SouthernMethodistUniversity/dhri/_sources/data2.md

 ## Licensing
 * If you’re using digital resources that were acquired or made available under a license, then **your use is governed by the license and not by copyright.**
-* For example, SMU patrons students using ARTstor are governed by the license that SMU Libraries signed in order to make [ARTstor](https://login.proxy.libraries.smu.edu/login?url=https://library.artstor.org) images available to the SMU community.
+* For example, SMU patrons students using Art images form JSTOR are governed by the license that SMU Libraries signed in order to make [JSTOR](https://login.proxy.libraries.smu.edu/login?url=https://www.jstor.org/artstor) images available to the SMU community.
+(See [JSTOR Terms and Conditions of Use](https://about.jstor.org/terms/#whats-in-jstor)
-* See examples of usage restrictions in the [licenses of ARTstor](https://www-artstor-org.proxy.libraries.smu.edu/artstor-terms/).
+* Select [an art image]((https://login.proxy.libraries.smu.edu/login?url=https://www.jstor.org/artstor)) and review the specific "Terms and copyright"

 ## What is fair use?
 [Fair Use as a doctrine has a long informal tradition, dating back to the 18th century, but its codification only came into effect with the Copyright Act of 1976.](https://guides.smu.edu/copyright/fairuse)